webdeveric/meta-fetcher/readme.txt

 1. Add shortcode to your content: `[meta name="some_name_here" default="some default content"]`

 == Changelog ==

+= 0.4 =
+* Added option to return a JSON string.
+* Added options for handling array meta values.

 = 0.3 =
 * Added better checking for argument values.